CRM48/AIML425-A1/README.md

 ### Test Data
 - The final stage outputs the loss on the test data.
 This indicates how well the model performs on unseen data and is the best measure of generalisation

+## Additional Features

+### Changing Activation Functions
+- Parameters were added to the method in the model class to allow the user to change the activation function used.

+### Testing multiple Activation Functions
+- A final section of code was added to compare the per epoch training loss of the model when using different activation functions and display this on a graph.
+- This was ultimately added for the purpose of experimentating in the report, however, it can be adjusted to include more activation functions, and also print out test losses if required.

 ## Using the Program

 ### Adjusting parameters